robwalch/foms-demuxed/README.md

             - Video tag `buffered` exposes coalesced ranges based on config
             - SourceBuffered `buffered` is the truth
     - `appendStream` pipe ReadableStream into SourceBuffer

+### Player Challenges [Track 1, Session 2]
+- Supporting IE11 / Windows 7 / Flash: End support 2020/1/1
+- Applications (pages) have their own service workers
+    - A player library like shaka must have hooks / APIs to setup background fetch to work with your app
+- Native players need offline storage.
+Web players do not.

+### Low Latency
+- Apple has no stance on the LHLS standard

 ### Video Element Extensibility
 - ServiceWorker